 VR-13 (R4D) 1945

-US Navy NATS (Naval Air Transport Service) operated from the airfield during 1945, with two officers and 23 enlisted men stationed at the airfield to handle two daily R4D flights from Peleliu daily.
+During 1945, Naval Air Transport Service (NATS) operated from the airfield during 1945, with two officers and 23 enlisted men stationed at Peleliu Airfield to handle two daily R4D flights daily from Peleliu.

 Still in use today as Peleliu Airport for light aircraft only.